ktorio/ktor-documentation/topics/Routing_in_Ktor.md

 }
 ```

+### Nested routes {id="nested_routes"}

 Independently of how you do the grouping, Ktor also allows you to have sub-routes as parameters to `route` functions.
+This can be useful to define resources that are logically children of other resources.
-The following example shows us how to respond to incoming requests to `/order/shipment`:
+The following example shows us how to respond to `GET` and `POST` requests to `/order/shipment`:

 ```kotlin
 routing {